-The Certificate in Foundation Visual Arts provides foundational knowledge in design and visual art vocabulary, dexterity, critical thinking and visual problem-solving skills.
-These skills are culminated in the production of a personal portfolio.
-A portfolio is used to apply for grants, scholarships and for further study in one of NBCCD's diverse diploma programs or other visual art institutions.
+The Certificate in Foundation Visual Arts provides foundational knowledge in design and visual arts vocabulary, dexterity, critical thinking, and visual problem-solving skills.
+These highly transferable skills can offer a stand-alone foundation for creative work, grant applications, and scholarships, or serve as a pathway to further study in one of NBCCD's Diploma programs and other institutions.